Certificate of Sponsorship (COS)

 • Standard Processing: 1 working day

-• Priority Service Available: £500 for expedited processing
+• Priority: £500 for expedited processing

 Undefined CoS Assignment

-• Standard Processing: Up to 18 weeks
+• Standard: Up to 18 weeks

 • Priority Service: Approximately 5 working days (additional fee applies)

-Making Changes to an Assigned CoS
+Changing an Assigned CoS

 Minor Corrections